|

 First off, I started watching my diet more closely, limiting sweets and potential trigger foods.
 Around 5/10/19 I started taking homeopathic thyroid support tabs to potentially help “bridge the gap” while healing.

-I’m also doing intermittent fasting, with nothing but a glass of green juice in the morning until around noonish (to give my body time to focus on healing instead of digesting), and taking Saccharomyces boulardii each morning on an empty stomach to crowd out any candida overgrowth and a good probiotic at bedtime.
+I also did intermittent fasting, with nothing but a glass of green juice in the morning until around noonish.
+(This gives the body time to focus on healing instead of digesting.)
+I took taking Saccharomyces boulardii each morning on an empty stomach to crowd out any candida overgrowth, and a good probiotic at bedtime.

-The last week in May, my husband, youngest son and I went on a “reboot” diet where we ate nothing but veggies in various forms via the Grow a New Body system.
-I didn't notice a big difference, but my husband noticed changes in his health (first he felt worse, then better).
+The last week in May 2019, my husband, youngest son and I went on a “reboot” diet where we ate nothing but veggies in various forms via the Grow a New Body system.
+I didn’t notice a big difference, but my husband noticed changes in his health.
+(First he felt worse, then he felt better.)

 natural psoriasis treatments